thu-coai/tatk/tatk/policy/ppo/README.md

 # PPO

+A policy optimization method in policy based reinforcement learning that uses multiple epochs of stochastic gradient ascent and a constant clipping mechanism as the soft constraint to perform each policy update.
+We adapt PPO to the dialog policy.

 ## Train

-Refer to example_train.py under the root directory and *Train RL Policies* in the tutorial
+Refer to example_train.py under the root directory and *Train RL Policies* in the tutorial.

 ## Reference